Quanato607/MST-KDNet/README.md

 ## 📃 Evaluation

-To evaluate my model in the paper, run this command:
+To evaluate our model in the paper, run this command:

 ```eval
 python eval.py